thegreentea7/hello-world/README.md

-My name is Lera Kulakova
+My name is Valeria Kulakova
+I want to sleep